AARodgers/Algorithms_DataStructures/hashes/notes.md

 How to use hash set to solve duplicates related problems?
 How to use hash map to aggregate information by key?

+The hash set is one of the implementations of a set which is a data structure to store no repeated values.